 2.9 Audio Resource Pane

 Audio resources are imported into your HMI project through the Audio Resource Pane.
 An audio resource is added with Add, deleted with Delete, and swapped with Replace.
 Insert will add the imported audio resource before the currently highlighted audio resource.
 Use the Arrow Up and Arrow Down to renumber the audio resource number within the Audio Resource Pane.
-Using Trash
+Double clicking on a selected Audio resource will preview/play the audio file in the Nextion Editor.
+Using Trash will delete all audio resources within the pane.
+Note that Delete will not delete a picture resource if it is being used with a component.

 2.10 Gmov Resource Pane

 Gmov resources are imported into your HMI project through the Gmov Resource Pane.
-A picture is added with Add, deleted with Delete, and swapped with Replace.
+A Gmov animation is added with Add, deleted with Delete, and swapped with Replace.
 Insert will add the imported Gmov resource before the currently highlighted Gmov.
 Use the Arrow Up and Arrow Down to renumber the Gmov resource number within the Gmov Resource Pane.
 Using Trash will delete all Gmov resources within the project.
 Note that Delete will not delete a Gmov resource if it is being used with a component.
+Double clicking on a selected Gmov resource will preview/play the Gmov resource.

 2.11 Video Resource Pane